 Margarine can be used for butter replacement in baking.
-It tastes similar to butter and contains fat like butter, but it may offer you some health advantages when you use it your baking.
-It is made from plant sources, not animal sources, which means true margarine has more heart-healthy unsaturated fat and no cholesterol.
+It tastes similar to butter and contains fat like butter, but it may offer you some health advantages when you use it in your baking.

 You can replace all of the butter in your baking with margarine or just replace some.
-Substitute margarine for butter in equal amounts — use 1 cup of margarine if your recipe calls for 1 cup of butter, as advised by Colorado State University Extension.
+Substitute margarine for butter in equal amounts — use 1 cup of margarine if your recipe calls for 1 cup of butter, per the Colorado State University Extension.

 Avoid those that list hydrogenated oils in the ingredients, as these types of margarine contain unhealthy trans fats.
-According to the Food and Drug Administration, stick margarine is more likely to contain trans fats than soft margarine.
+Stick margarine is more likely to contain trans fats than soft margarine, according to the Food and Drug Administration.

 Fruit purees provide bulk and flavor as a butter substitute in baking.
 Applesauce, mashed bananas, pureed dates, prunes or figs are just a few examples of nutritious, fibrous and low-fat butter substitutes.

-To retain the true texture and preserve the flavor of your cookies, it's best to replace just half of the butter with pureed fruit, as advised by the University of Maine Cooperative Extension.
+To retain the true texture and preserve the flavor of your cookies, it's best to replace just half of the butter with pureed fruit, per the University of Maine Cooperative Extension.
 Keep an eye on your cookies while they bake — using fruit can reduce your baking time by up to 25 percent.